Joao-Peterson/super-figure/README.md

 Some key features:
 * Edit file externally with a simple command just by selecting the filepath!
 * Files will be crated based on a template if they not exist yet
-* Ready to go snippets for Latex and Markdown via command
+* Ready to go snippets for Latex and Markdown via commands
 * onSave commands for when extra work is needed after editing the file.
 Ex: Saving `svg` files to `pdf` and `tex` for latex.
+* Image file renaming
 * Keybindings

 Sample using Latex and Inkscape: